sharmainec/tp/docs/DeveloperGuide.md

 is in the correct format line by line and uploads each card to the flashcard list if there is no duplicate.

-The following activity diagram summarizes what happens when a user executes a new command:
+The following sequence diagram shows how the `import` command works:

 ![ImportSequenceDiagram](images/ImportSequenceDiagram.png)